 What to know about Alex Murdaugh's trial

-- Murdaugh is on trial in the murders of his wife, Margaret, and their younger son, Paul.
-He testified today: "I didn't shoot my wife or son."
+- Murdaugh took the stand in South Carolina for a second day in his trial on charges of murdering his wife, Margaret, 52, and their younger son, Paul, 22.
+He testified yesterday: "I didn't shoot my wife or son."

-- Murdaugh admitted he lied to law enforcement officers about his location before the murders because of his addiction to prescription pain pills and general paranoia.
+- Murdaugh, 54, admitted he lied to law enforcement officers about his location before the murders due to his addiction to prescription pain pills and his general paranoia.

 - Murdaugh broke down multiple times on the stand as his attorney asked him to describe the murder scene.